andrewpmilne/project-two-xg-football-game/README.md

 ## Design ##
 ### Planning ###
-In the planning stage, flowcharts were created using lucid chart to design a rough outline of the user experience when playing the game and the 'flow' of functions through the JavaScript code.
+In the planning stage, flowcharts were created using Lucid Chart to design a rough outline of the user experience when playing the game and the 'flow' of functions through the JavaScript code.
  - User experience:

  ![User Experience Flowchart](readme-resources/user-experience.png)